edsonayllon/eth2.0-call21-notes/README.md

 * Does it authenticate?

 **Raúl Kripalani**:
-* The initial handshake, the initiating peer should have a peer ID, the receiving end is exchanging its own peer ID and its public key, so it can check it is them.
+* The initial handshake, the initiating peer should have a peer ID, the receiving end is exchanging its peer ID and its public key, so it can check it is them.
 But subsequent messages/bytes are not authenticated.

 **Whiteblock**:
 * Question about libp2p, back to Mike's point about production readiness of the rest of libp2p.